Blair Babes: Implications of the term

-The experiences of Blair's Babes as a group
+Experiences of Blair's Babes as a group

 This group of women MPs has sometimes been used as a way to examine women MPs' experiences in Parliament, as in a Guardian article by Rachel Cooke in 2007.
 Cooke's interviews of ten of the women found that some of them had experienced bullying, sexism and cliques in Parliament, as well as working hours that conflicted with family life.
 They have also been the subject of "where are they now?" articles.